 Metal Alloys contain more than one metallic element.
 Their properties can be changed by changing the elements present in the alloy.
 Examples of metal alloys include stainless steel which is an alloy of iron, nickel, and chromium and gold jewelry which usually contains an alloy of gold and nickel.

+The most important properties of metals include density, fracture toughness, strength and plastic deformation.
+The atomic bonding of metals also affects their properties.
+In metals, the outer valence electrons are shared among all atoms, and are free to travel everywhere.
 Since electrons conduct heat and electricity, metals make good cooking pans and electrical wires.
 Many metals and alloys have high densities and are used in applications which require a high mass-to-volume ratio.
 Some metal alloys, such as those based on Aluminum, have low densities and are used in aerospace applications for fuel economy.Many metal alloys also have high fracture toughness, which means they can withstand impact and are durable.

 A polymer has a repeating structure, usually based on a carbon backbone.
 The repeating structure results in large chainlike molecules.Polymers are useful because they are lightweight, are corrosion resistant, are easy to process at low temperatures, and are generally inexpensive.